janosh/svelte-multiselect/contributing.md

 npm test
 ```

-Any new features should come with corresponding tests.
-If you fix a bug, please add a test that fails under the old code and passes with your changes.
-If you're having trouble writing tests, you can submit your PR anyway.
-Others might be able to help with tests but chances are your code will take longer to get merged.
+New features should include corresponding tests.
+Bug fixes should include a test that fails under the old code and passes with the change.
+PRs without tests are accepted when assistance is needed, but may take longer to merge.

 ## ✅ CI checks